Ch. Chhunga

-Lawrence Ralte Chalchhunga also known as Ch.
-Chhunga (Note: variation of R.C.
-Chhunga for Ralte Chalchhunga) (1922–1988) was the first Chief Minister of Mizoram, a state in northeast India.
-He served as a member of the Mizo Union, from 1972 to 1977.
+Lawrence Ralte Chalchhûnga also known as Ch.
+Chhûnga (Note: variation of R.C.
+Chhûnga for Ralte Chalchhûnga) (1922–1988) was the first Chief Minister of Mizoram, a state in northeast India.
+He served as a Chief Minister under the Mizo Union, from 1972 to 1977.

 Early life

 Ch.
-Chhunga was born on 12 November 1922 at Tlabung.
+Chhûnga was born on 12 November 1922 at Tlabung.
 He was the only son of C.L.
 Thianga and Vanthangpuii.
 He studied in Kolasib for lower primary before settling in Aizawl for Boys' Middle English School.
 He studied in Shillong in 1938 at St. Anthony's High School.
-During his study, the outbreak of World War II prompted Chhunga to enlist in the Royal Indian Navy as a wireless Operator in July 1941.
-Under the pressure of his parents, Chhunga attempted to leave the military and was discharged after purposely failing all his exams.
+During his studies, the outbreak of World War II prompted Chhûnga to enlist in the Royal Indian Navy as a wireless Operator in July 1941.
+Under pressure from his parents, Chhûnga attempted to leave the military and was discharged after purposely failing all his exams.
 He continued his education at St. Anthony's and completed matric in 1943.
-During his studies, he fraternalized with other tribal students and formed the Hill Students' Union and became politically active.
+During his studies, he fraternized with other tribal students and formed the Hill Students' Union and became politically active.